Poolbeg Generating Station: Technical details

 The identical units 1 and 2 have a design output of 120 MW each.
 They both have turbo-alternators manufactured by Brown Boveri and 'drum type' boilers by Fives Penhoet, France.

 Unit 3 has a design output of 271 MW.
 It uses a turbo-alternator manufactured by Alstom, France and a 'once through' type Boiler by M.A.N Germany.

 Uniquely among power stations run by the Electricity Supply Board, all three units in the thermal plant can currently fire on oil or gas.
 Gas is supplied to the site by the Bord Gáis network.
 Oil is stored in five tank in the site's oil farm, with a maximum capacity of 140,000 tonnes.

 The CCGT plant has two Siemens V94.2A gas turbines (units CG14 and CG15), a HRSG and a steam turbine (ST16).

-When it opens in 2017, the adjacent Dublin Waste-to-Energy facility will supply the power plant with steam.
+Since it opened in 2017, the adjacent Dublin Waste-to-Energy facility has supplied the power plant with steam.

-Partial closure
+Closure

-In 2006, the ESB advised of its intention to withdraw approximately 1,300 MW of total Irish electricity capacity over the next five years.
-This effectively reduced the installed capacity of fully dispatchable electricity generation in the country from 6,437 MW to 5,150 MW by the end of 2010.
-This 1300 MW closure, was aimed at the older inefficient power stations in Ireland, the 60% average generation availability between 2002 and 2005 that was produced by the 3 thermal units, units which amount to 461 MW of combined electricity capacity at Poolbeg Generating Station Dublin were to close, while the newer 460 MW combined cycle fossil gas turbine at Poolbeg would remain operational.
+In 2006, the ESB advised of its intention to withdraw approximately 1,300 MW of total Irish electricity capacity over the next five years, this effectively reduced the installed capacity of fully dispatchable electricity generation in the country from 6,437 MW to 5,150 MW by the end of 2010.
+This 1300 MW closure, was aimed at the older inefficient power stations in Ireland, the 60% average generation availability between 2002 and 2005 that was produced by the 3 thermal units, units which amount to 461 MW of combined electricity capacity at Poolbeg Generating Station Dublin were to close, while the newer 460 MW combined cycle of fossil gas turbine at Poolbeg would remain operational.

-Poolbeg Chimneys
+Poolbeg chimneys

 The thermal station chimneys completed in 1971 are among the tallest structures in Ireland and are visible from most of Dublin city.
 Number 1 chimney is 207.48m (680 ft 9in) high.
 Number 2 chimney is 207.8m (681 ft 9in) high.
 The chimneys are featured prominently in the video for the song "Pride (In The Name Of Love)" by U2.
 Dublin City Councillor and historian Dermot Lacey began a process to list the chimneys for preservation to safeguard their future after the Station was to close in 2010.
-This was later refused by the Council Planning Department.
+After significant public outcry, this was later refused by the council's planning department.

-They were subsequently listed as protected structures in July 2014.
+They were listed as protected structures in July 2014.